fluidkey/fluidkey-stealth-account-kit/technical-walkthrough.md

 ## 3. Stealth Accounts

-Fluidkey uses [Safe smart accounts](https://github.com/safe-global/safe-contracts) as stealth accounts.
+Fluidkey currently uses 1/1 [Safe smart accounts](https://github.com/safe-global/safe-contracts) as stealth accounts.
 They act as stealth addresses with the added UX benefits of smart accounts, such as:
 - Gas sponsorship
 - Multisig compatibility
 - Key rotation